Skip to main content

 Automated Germline Variant Pathogenicity (AutoGVP) integrates ClinVar variant annotation with a modified InterVar classification approach, based on American College of Medical Genetics-Association for Molecular Pathology (ACMG-AMP) guidelines, to output germline variant classification.
 Since AutoGVP input only requires a VCF file, it can facilitate large-scale, clinically focused classification of germline sequence variants.

-Using automated germline classification reduces hands-on time as well as allows for reproducibility of variant classification.
+Using automated germline classification reduces hands-on time and allows for reproducibility of variant classification.

 Website